davidjosearaujo/dissertation/docs/Altice Labs/Notes.md

 ![[Pasted image 20241002103905.png]]

 # Private 5G networks
-In the technical specification related with service requirements for the 5G system, 3GPP describes **non-public networks (NPN)**, 3GPP’s terminology for private networks, as being "*intended for the sole use of a private entity such as an enterprise, and may be deployed in a variety of configurations, utilizing both virtual and physical elements.
-Specifically, they may be deployed as completely standalone networks, they may be hosted by a **public land mobile network (PLMN)**, or they may be offered as a slice of a PLMN*"
+In the technical specification related with service requirements for the 5G system, s.
+Specifically, they may be deployed as 3GPP describes **non-public networks (NPN)**, 3GPP’s terminology for private networks, as being "*intended for the sole use of a private entity such as an enterprise, and may be deployed in a variety of configurations, utilizing both virtual and physical element completely standalone networks, they may be hosted by a **public land mobile network (PLMN)**, or they may be offered as a slice of a PLMN*"

 That way, a 5G NPN consists in the usage of a 5G system for private use, being deployed as:
 - a **standalone NPN (SNPN**): operated by an NPN operator and not relying on network functions provided by a PLMN, or